cal-rmedina/educational-RPG/README.md

 1. Finding a software (open source) to develop the project and start developing testing levels, the idea is to end up with an application similar to [Vim-adventures](https://vim-adventures.com) or any Pokemon, Paper Mario, Final Fantasy RPGs.

-+ Definding the topics to be used inside the story, as a suggestion it could be:
++ Definding the topics to be used inside the story, as a suggestion it could be (Check ".    /plot_stories/*" for more info):
-  + Kinematics: collecting information inside the map to solve the final problem to finish the first level, it could be solving a pendulum, finding the maximum height, launching a projectile and finding the angle, find the escape velocity to put a satellite into orbit, etc. (Check "./plot_stories" for more info).
+  + Kinematics: collecting information inside the map to solve the final problem to finish the first level, it could be solving a pendulum, finding the maximum height, launching a projectile and finding the angle, find the escape velocity to put a satellite into orbit, etc.
   + Any topic the student suggests, it could be Quantum Mechanichs, Thermodynamics, Electromagnetism, space, etc.

 3. Writting the plot and script to be developed, include battles and tasks to increase level.